jasewarner/gulp-wordpress/README.md

 ## Synopsis

-Gulp + WordPress is a blank slate WordPress theme, for those Developers wishing to start a project with the bare minimum.
+*Gulp + WordPress* is a blank slate WordPress theme for those Developers wishing to start a project with the bare minimum.

 The theme has been built according to [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).
 All functions, includes and templates are placed in their respective directory and divided into separate files accordingly.

-Gulp + WordPress is packaged with Gulp for watching and compiling and minifying SCSS and JS files.
+*Gulp + WordPress* is packaged with Gulp v4 for watching, compiling, and minifying SCSS and JS files.

 A selection of helpful mixins is also included, most of which are featured in [this useful article](http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/) by [@seb_ekstrom](https://twitter.com/seb_ekstrom).

-You may also write your JavaScript in ES6 &ndash; The Gulp scripts task utilises [Babel](https://babeljs.io/), so you can use new syntax without worrying about browser support!
+You may also write your JavaScript in ES6 &ndash; The Gulp scripts task utilises [Babel](https://babeljs.io/), so you can use new syntax without worrying about browser support.

 ## Installation

 Clone the project into `wp-content/themes` and rename it accordingly.

+You’ll want to update `style.css` in the theme root with all the relevant bits of information, as well as `assets/package.json` (specifically `name` and `author`) and lastly `assets/gulpfile.js` (change the `themePrefix` variable accordingly).

-In Terminal, `cd` into the `assets` directory and install the Gulp packages (if you haven't already installed Gulp, you’ll need to [do so](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) first):
+Now, in Terminal, `cd` into the `assets` directory and install the Gulp packages (if you haven't already installed Gulp, you’ll need to [do so](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) first):

 `npm install`

-Once you have installed the packages, in Terminal while still in the `/assets` directory, run `gulp watch`.
+Once you have installed the packages, in Terminal and while still in the `assets` directory, run `gulp watch`.
+Note that you may want to run the default task (`gulp`) to do an initial build of the assets.

 SCSS files in `assets/scss/` are compiled and minified over to `assets/css`.